Dario Badinelli

 Dario Badinelli (born 10 August 1960) is a retired Italian triple jumper.

 Career

-Dario Badinelli won two medals, at senior level, at the International athletics competitions.
-He participated at one edition of the Summer Olympics (1984), he has 56 caps in national team from 1981 to 1993.
+Dario Badinelli won two medals at the senior level at the International athletics competitions.
+He participated in one edition of the Summer Olympics (1984) and has 56 caps in the national team from 1981 to 1993.
 He suffered from atrophy of the right arm, a characteristic that distinguished his jumping.

 Achievements

 National titles

 He has won seventeen individual national championship titles.